pedrorgirardi/claire/README.md

 # Claire

-Claire can launch your Clojure program if you have a `deps.edn` file, or a playground without any configuration.
+Claire can launch your Clojure program if you have a `deps.edn` or `project.clj` file.

-### deps.edn

 You will certainly need to configure how to launch your program, so Claire supports run configurations.
-Run configurations are stored on the `.claire.edn` file under your project root directory and it looks like:
+Run configurations are stored on the `.claire.edn` file under your project root directory.

+### Clojure - deps.edn

+TODO

 ```clojure
 {"ClojureScript Browser REPL"